KarthikeyanBommannan/Youtube-Data-Harvesting/README.md

 Access to the YouTube Data API (API key)
 MongoDB and PostgreSQL databases set up and running

-and Install the following packages in the python environment pymongo package (for MongoDB interaction) psycopg2 package (for PostgreSQL interaction) pandas package (for data manipulation and analysis) streamlit package (for User Interface and interactive data visualization) Google Client Library for YouTube Data API for data retrieval from youtube
+Install the following packages in the python environment -->pymongo package (for MongoDB interaction) -->psycopg2 package (for PostgreSQL interaction) -->pandas package (for data manipulation and analysis) --?streamlit package (for User Interface and interactive data visualization) -->Google Client Library for YouTube Data API for data retrieval from youtube

 You can install the required Python packages using pip:

-pip install pymongo
+-->pip install pymongo
-pip install psycopg2
+-->pip install psycopg2
-pip install pandas
+-->pip install pandas
-pip install streamlit
+-->pip install streamlit
-pip install google-api-python-client
+-->pip install google-api-python-client

 The Project consist of the following files: